AbdulHoffmann/Data-Science--Cheat-Sheet/Pandas/AbdulPandas.md

 + `df.columns`: Labels for the Columns.
 (Type: pandas.core.indexes.base.Index)
 + `df.values`: Actual content of the table.
 (Type: numpy.ndarray)

-pandas.core.indexes.base.Index (Used for both row index and column)
+pandas.core.indexes.base.Index (Used for both row index and column label)
 ---

 + Get all index values: df.index.values (*INDEX is the label of the row*)